f1lby/p2pblocklists/README.md

 NOTE2: Some country lists may not be fully populated due to recording the IPv4 addresses within the test files related to a specific provider or organisation.
 Use both the country and the org lists for your maximum enjoyment.

+NOTE3: The IPv4 address space allows for a maximum of 4294967296 IP addresses.
+Once the reserved IPv4 addresses have been deducted from this value, this will give the actual amount of public Internet routable IPv4 addresses that can be used.
+According to the authors bad math ;-), the calculated number of actual usable routable public Internet IPv4 addresses are 3684258432.

 ** As of 04th June 2024 the list officially reached over 2 billion IPv4 addresses.
 We had a little party.... **

 Disclaimer; No warranty is given for any inaccuracies, loss of service or otherwise.
 The term IP and IPv4 are used interchangeably in this repo.